hackupc/guides-page/_pages/guide/volunteer.md

 ## :white_check_mark: Fill the doodle

 Our staff team has emailed you a doodle, please fill your availability.
-Take in account that in HackUPC you will have food and a place to sleep, we will provide you with air mattress.
+You can stay the whole weekend at UPC if you want.
+Take into account that you will be provided both with food and a place to sleep: the volunteers and organizers eat the same as the hackers (just later) and we will give you an air matress so your can sleep in the volunteer's HQ.

 ---